FrostTechHub/Anagram-Analysis/README.md

 # Anagram-Analysis

-* What is an Anagram?
+<h3>What is an Anagram?</h3>
-It is a word or phrase formed by rearranging the letters to form a new word or phrase.
+<p>It is a word or phrase formed by rearranging the letters to form a new word or phrase.
 It typically uses all of the original letters exactly once!

-I have wrote two algorithms to check if the given strings are indeed an anagram.
-As part of the test, I wondered how long it would take for both algorithms run if the number of characters in the given strings were different.
-Do note that the results are in seconds.
+I have written two algorithms to check whether the given strings are an anagram.
+As part of the test, I wondered how long it would take for both algorithms to run if the number of characters in the given strings differed.
+So that you know, the results are in seconds.
 Here is the result:

 ============================================================